-NOTE 1: In case of death, resignation or cessation of office of the officer designated as contact person, such incident shall be reported to the Commission within thirty (30) calendar days from the occurrence thereof with information and complete contact details of the new contact person designated.
+NOTE 1: In case of death, resignation or cessation of office of the officer designated as contact person, such incident shall be reported to the Commission

 2: All Boxes must be properly and completely filled-up.
-Failure to do so shall cause the delay in updating the corporation's records wit the Commission and/or non-receipt of Notice of Deficiencies.
+Failure to do so shall cause the delay in updating the corporation's records with the Commission and/or non-receipt of Notice of Deficiencies.
 Further, non-receipt of Notice of Deficiencies shall not excuse the corporation from liability for its deficiencies

-SEC Number 151 File Number

-RL COMMERCIAL REIT, INC.

-(Formerly Robinsons Realty and Management Corporation)

-(Company's Full Name)

-25F Robinsons Cyberscape Alpha, Sapphire and Garnet Roads, Brgy.
-San Antonio, Pasig City
+RL COMMERCIAL REIT, INC. (Formerly Robinsons Realty and Management Corporation) (Company's Full Name) 25F Robinsons Cyberscape Alpha, Sapphire and Garnet Roads, Brgy.
+San Antonio, Pasig City (Company's Address) N/A (Telephone Number) DECEMBER 31 (Calendar Year Ending) (month & day) FORM 17-A (ANNUAL REPORT) Form Type N/A Amendment Designation (if applicable) December 31, 2022 Period Ended Date N/A

-(Company's Address)

-N/A

-(Telephone Number)

-DECEMBER 31

-(Calendar Year Ending) (month & day)

-FORM 17-A (ANNUAL REPORT)

-Form Type

-N/A

-Amendment Designation (if applicable)

-December 31, 2021

-Period Ended Date

-N/A